Latte Tags

 {block} anonymous block

-{include blockname from 'file.latte'} prints a block from file
+{include blockname from 'file.latte'} renders a block from a file

 {layout 'file.latte'} / {extends} specifies a layout file